Petroleum: Climate

 As of 2018, about a quarter of annual global greenhouse gas emissions is the carbon dioxide from burning petroleum (plus methane leaks from the industry).
-(Note: 12.4 gigatonnes petroleum (and about 1 Gt CO_{2} eq from methane)/50 gigatonnes total.)
-Along with the burning of coal, petroleum combustion is the largest contributor to the increase in atmospheric CO_{2}.
+(Note: 12.4 gigatonnes petroleum (and about 1 Gt CO_{2} eq from methane)/50 gigatonnes total) Along with the burning of coal, petroleum combustion is the largest contributor to the increase in atmospheric CO_{2}.
 Atmospheric CO_{2} has risen over the last 150 years to current levels of over 415 ppmv, from the 180–300 ppmv of the prior 800 thousand years.
 The rise in Arctic temperature has reduced the minimum Arctic ice pack to 4320000 km2, a loss of almost half since satellite measurements started in 1979.

-Ocean acidification is the increase in the acidity of the Earth's oceans caused by the uptake of carbon dioxide from the atmosphere.The saturation state of calcium carbonate decreases with the uptake of carbon dioxide in the ocean.
-This increase in acidity inhibits all marine life—having a greater effect on smaller organisms as well as shelled organisms (see scallops).
+Ocean acidification is the increase in the acidity of the Earth's oceans caused by the uptake of from the atmosphere.The saturation state of calcium carbonate decreases with the uptake of carbon dioxide in the ocean.
+This increase in acidity inhibits all marine life—having a greater effect on smaller organisms as well as shelled organisms such as Pectinoidea.

 Extraction

 Oil extraction is simply the removal of oil from the reservoir (oil pool).
-There are many methods on extracting the oil from the reservoirs for example; mechanical shaking, water-in-oil emulsion, and specialty chemicals called demulsifiers that separate the oil from water.
+There are many methods of extracting the oil from the reservoirs for example; mechanical shaking, water-in-oil emulsion, and specialty chemicals called demulsifiers that separate the oil from water.
 Oil extraction is costly and often environmentally damaging.
 Offshore exploration and extraction of oil disturb the surrounding marine environment.